 Tribulus (Tribulus terrestris): May aid in regulation of ovulation.
-Increase in libido.
+Increases libido.
 Not for use while breastfeeding.

 Vitex also known as Chaste Tree Berry (Vitex agnus-castus): Used to regulate menstrual cycle, bring on absent period, indirectly increase progesterone production.
 Many women have used Vitex to increase milk supply when breastfeeding.
-Some research shows that in some women Vitex inhibits prolactin production, which may decrease breast milk supply.
-It appears to increase milk supply in women with very young babies, and lower it in women breastfeeding older babies.
+Some research shows that Vitex inhibits prolactin production, which may decrease breast milk supply.
+Current information shows that Vitex is safe for use while breastfeeding when taken at lower doses.

 For a complete list of Fertility Herbs and their actions click here…

 Are your Fertility Programs safe for me to use while breastfeeding?

 We do not recommend using our Fertility Programs for breastfeeding moms.
 Each program may contain herbal blends which may have some herbs not suitable for breastfeeding.
 They may also contain other supplements that may not be suitable for breastfeeding.
 If you have questions on a specific product, please contact us for more information.